• Skip to primary navigation

 These differences mean that both styles give different experiences to cocktail lovers.

-The flavor profile of a beverage is its special mix of tastes and aromas.
+The flavor of a beverage is its special mix of tastes and aromas.

 It's the overall sensory experience one gets when they drink something.

-Here, we look at the difference between new fashion and old fashioned drinks, in terms of flavor profiles.
+Here, we look at the difference between new fashion and old fashioned drinks, in terms of flavors.

-New fashion drinks tend to have bold, vibrant flavors.
+New fashion drinks tend to have bold, bright flavors.

 They often contain many ingredients that blend together to make interesting flavors.